M-Media-Group/le-chat/docs/src/content/docs/participants.md

 ```php
 $teacher->sendMessageTo($student, 'Hello, how are you?');
 ```
-Behind the scenes, Laravel Chat will automatically create a chatroom, add you and the recipient to it, and send the message to the chatroom.
+Behind the scenes, Le Chat will automatically create a chatroom, add you and the recipient to it, and send the message to the chatroom.

 You can also pass a chatroom directly if you want to send a message to a specific chatroom: